tinymce/tinymce-docs/plugins/premium/mentions.md

         '</div>'
       );
       success(div);
-      // Or simply use the predefined 'profile' template.
+      // or simply use the predefined 'profile' template.
       // success({ type: 'profile', user: userDetail });
     });
   }